 Reminder About Foundations Disclosures:

-The Sellers Residential Property Condition Disclosure Report (available in our forms library through Ziplogix) includes extensive sections for sellers to disclose known material defects or problems with many aspects of their property, including Foundation issues which are inclusive of cracks.
+The Sellers Residential Property Condition Report (available in our forms library through Lone Wolf Transactions - ZipForm Edition) includes extensive sections for sellers to disclose known material defects or problems with many aspects of their property, including foundation issues which are inclusive of cracks.

 This page was last updated on 6/21/21.
 CTR Members can contact our Legal Hotline with any questions pertaining to the concrete advisory and disclosure form.